Angola: Where is Isabel dos Santos' money? – DW – 08/22/2024

 "The Angolan Public Prosecutor's Office seems to have practically fallen asleep.
 If nothing happens soon, Angola risks not seeing a single penny of the confiscated funds," Verde added.

-The lawyer is also surprised why Angola is not pushing for dos Santos' extradition in Dubai.
+The lawyer is also surprised why Angola is not pushing for dos Santos' extradition from Dubai.

 Keeping the judiciary under pressure